mavcunha/grind/README.md

 # Grind

-`grind` is a set of bash scripts to configure macOS machines.
-It provides an easier API for configuration tasks.
+`grind` is tool to help you configure and maintain your machine.

 ## How to use it (short)